-The subdivision will be serviced by loop roads, that provide a range of access and egress options for residents and emergency services.
-The existing firebreak on the southern and western perimeter of the site will be maintained to comply with City of Wanneroo Standards.
+The subdivision will be serviced by loop roads and laneways that are all interconnected and provide a range of access and egress options for residents and emergency services.
+Importantly there is a perimeter road between the Bushforever site and dwellings.